Powered by Fr. Abraham Mutholath Foundation NFP

 PHARISEES

-The Pharisees, along with Sadducees, were religious rulers of Jews during the public ministry of Jesus.
-Both Pharisees and Sadducees were members of the Sanhedrin, the seventy-member supreme court that sentenced Jesus.
-The Pharisees were also leaders of the synagogues and some of them were priests.
-Though Sadducees were the majority in the Sanhedrin and held the position of chief priests and high priest, the Pharisees were more influential because they had more popular support and they controlled the synagogues.
-This was because, unlike Sadducees, the Pharisees did not favor Hellenism and the Roman rule.
-Sadducees ceased to exist after the destruction of the Temple in 70 A.D.; whereas the Pharisees continued even afterwards and became the founding stone for contemporary Rabbinic Judaism.
+The Pharisees and Sadducees were prominent religious rulers during Jesus’ ministry.
+Both groups were part of the Sanhedrin, the seventy-member supreme court that sentenced Jesus.
+While the Sadducees held the majority in the Sanhedrin and included the chief priests and high priest, the Pharisees wielded more influence due to their popular support and control over the synagogues.
+Unlike the Sadducees, the Pharisees opposed Hellenism and Roman rule.
+After the Temple’s destruction in 70 A.D., the Sadducees ceased to exist, but the Pharisees endured, laying the foundation for contemporary Rabbinic Judaism.

 REFLECTION